nelsenputra/Tucil1_13520130/README.md

 ## Acknowledgements
-- This project was based on [Spesifikasi Tugas Kecil 1 Stima](https://informatika.stei.itb.ac.id/~rinaldi.munir/Stmik/2023-2024/Tucil1-2024.pdf)
+- This project was based on [Spesifikasi Tugas Kecil 1 IF2211 Strategi Algoritma](https://informatika.stei.itb.ac.id/~rinaldi.munir/Stmik/2023-2024/Tucil1-2024.pdf)
 - Thanks to God
 - Thanks to Mrs. Masayu Leylia Khodra, Mrs. Nur Ulfa Maulidevi, and Mr. Rinaldi as our lecturers
 - Thanks to academic assistants